Culture of Nigeria: Clothing

 Women wear long flowing robes and headscarves made by local makers who dye and weave the fabric locally.
 Southern Nigerian women choose to wear western-style clothing.
 People in urban regions of Nigeria dress in western style, the youth mainly wearing jeans and T-shirts.
 Other Nigerian men and women typically wear a traditional style called Buba.
 For men the loose-fitting shirt goes down to halfway down the thigh.
 For women, the loose-fitting blouse goes down a little below the waist.
 Other clothing gear includes a gele, which is the woman's headgear.
 For men their traditional cap is called fila.

 Historically, Nigerian fashion incorporated many different types of fabrics.
 Cotton has been used for over 500 years for fabric-making in Nigeria.
 Silk (called tsamiya in Hausa, sanyan in Yoruba, and akpa-obubu in Igbo) is also used.
 Perhaps the most popular fabric used in Nigerian fashion is Dutch wax print, produced in the Netherlands.
 The import market for this fabric is dominated by the Dutch company Vlisco, which has been selling its Dutch wax print fabric to Nigerians since the late 1800s, when the fabric was sold along the company's oceanic trading route to Indonesia.
 Since then, Nigerian and African patterns, colour schemes, and motifs have been incorporated into Vlisco's designs to become a staple of the brand.

 Nigeria has over 250 ethnic groups and as a result, a wide variety of traditional clothing styles.
 In the Yoruba tradition, women wear an iro (wrapper), buba (loose shirt) and gele (head-wrap).
 The men wear buba (long shirt), sokoto (baggy trousers), agbada (flowing robe with wide sleeves) and fila (a hat).
 In the Igbo tradition, the men's cultural attire is Isiagu (a patterned shirt), which is worn with trousers and the traditional Igbo men's hat called Okpu Agwu.
 The women wear a puffed sleeved blouse, two wrappers and a headwrap.
 Hausa men wear barbarigas or kaftans (long flowing gowns) with tall decorated hats.
 The women wear wrappers and shirts and cover their heads with hijabs (veils).

-Resources

-A very important source of information on modern Nigerian art is the Virtual Museum of Modern Nigerian Art operated by the Pan-Atlantic University in Lagos.

-In addition, the Nigerian Investment Promotion Commission, and Naija Invest Gateway, provide real-time information on the Nigerian business culture.